C9N: History

 The station started broadcasting on December 24, 1979 as an affiliate of SNT.
 Until 2013, thanks to an agreement, the it and Sur Televisora Itapúa relayed much of the network's schedule, yet were affiliates in their own right, producing their own local programming for up to six hours each day.

 Carlos Troche started working on this station in 1992 as a camera assistant before moving to the main Asunción station in 1993.
+As of 2008, the station only produced three programs, Buen día Alto Paraná, Noticiero Regional and Flash del Este.

 In early August 2013, the two SNT affiliates were to be converted into two new national television channels, Televisora del Este (channel 8, Presidente Franco) and Televisora Itapúa SA (channel 7, Encarnación).
 Marcelo Fleitas, president of SNT, claimed that the two stations were unable to expand their coverage due to technical considerations.
 Moreover, SNT decided not to have affiliates outside of Asunción, unifying the capital's feed with the rest of the country, under the grounds that when the decision was taken, only Ciudad del Este was still considered a strategic location for Paraguay's economy.
 The president of the network, raising concerns over Albavisión controlling four television channels in Paraguay, said that SNT, Paravisión, PTV and Sur were independent channels, and that "it's wrong to say that the owner of Channel 9 now has four channels".
 The test broadcasts initially consisted of color bars, and the activation of the signals caused surprise among locals.

-On August 6, 2013, SNT Televisora del Este pronounced itself about the conversion to a national channel, confirming industry rumors.
+On 6 August 2013, SNT Televisora del Este pronounced itself about the conversion to a national channel, confirming industry rumors.